RobTillaart/UUID/README.md

   however this need unpack() in toCharArray() == performance penalty.
 - support for { and }
 - add **setSeparator(char)** and **getSeparator()** ?
-  - minus is the RFC specification.
+  - minus is specified in the RFC's.
 - move code to .h so compiler can optimize more?
 - **next()** add 1 to UUID to generate a continuous sequence ?
 - binary output in a byte array